 Rob supports adults with a wide range of issues including anxiety, relationship problems, low self-esteem, depression, self-harm, traumatic bereavement, sexual abuse, and trauma.
-He has a particular interest in helping clients resolve historical trauma that is negatively impacting their lives and relationships today.
+He has a particular interest in helping clients resolve historical trauma that is negatively affecting their lives and relationships today.
 He uses a mixture of therapeutic techniques including mindfulness and bodywork to bring regulation and relieve stress and anxiety.
 Rob also has experience working with clients in recovery for addictions and is familiar with 12 Step recovery programs.

 Rob is registered with the British Association for Counselling and Psychotherapy (BACP) and the Association for Counselling and Therapy Online (ACTO) and abides by both their frameworks for ethical practice and has regular professional supervision to support his work.